by Chris Woodford. Last updated: November 27, 2018.

 Photos: A closeup of the Fresnel lens in the Anvil Point lighthouse.
 The 1080-candela beam fires out at about 45m (148ft) above sea level, and it can be spotted up to 17km (9 nautical miles) away.

 In theory, you could make a lighthouse beam with just an ordinary glass lens, but it would need to be enormous and heavy and that would make it incredibly expensive and quite impractical.
 That's why lighthouses use hollow, lightweight Fresnel lenses, which have a very distinctive "stepped" surface that bends the light as much as a thick, heavy glass lens.
 They're named for Augustin-Jean Fresnel, (1788–1827), the French physicist who pioneered them in the early 19th century.
-Car headlamps use Fresnel lenses molded from plastic in much the same way.
+Car headlamps use Fresnel lenses molded from plastic in much the same way and you'll also find them in some of the traffic signals (traffic lights) standing on your street.

 Look closely at a lighthouse and you'll see the Fresnel lens surrounding the lamp.
 The concentric rings are actually "steps" (thick ridges) in the lens surface.
 Each step bends the light slightly more than the one beneath it, so the light rays all emerge in a perfect, parallel beam that travels many kilometers/miles across the ocean.